evolution-linux/evolution-docs/src/config/texlive.md

 # TeX Live

-In Void, the `texlive-bin` package provides a basic TeX installation, including the `tlmgr` program.
+In EvolutionOS, the `texlive-bin` package provides a basic TeX installation, including the `tlmgr` program.
 Use `tlmgr` to install TeX packages and package collections from CTAN mirrors.
 Install the `gnupg` package to allow `tlmgr` to verify TeX packages.